mrYamusa/mrYamusa/README.md

 ## Currently Learning
 - 🌱 I’m currently learning:
-  - Python for data science.
+  - Python for data science and Web Development.
   - Machine learning libraries and frameworks like pytorch and scikit-learn.
   - DevOps practices and tools such as Docker, Ansible and Kubernetes.